-Along with her administrative role as co-founder of Hope 4 The Wounded, LLC, Dardi Hendershott is a trained and formerly licensed foster/adoptive parent and an advocate for professionals working with children of trauma.
+Along with her administrative role as co-founder of Hope 4 The Wounded, LLC, Dardi Hendershott is a certified health and wellness coach, a trained and formerly licensed therapeutic foster/adoptive parent, and an advocate for professionals working with children of trauma.

 Joe Hendershott has served as a high school assistant principal, head principal, alternative school principal and principal at a residential facility.

 An in-demand speaker at international and national conferences, Hendershott offers training and professional development on understanding and working with wounded students, the effects of trauma on learning and behavior, emotional literacy, leadership, empathy, esteem, inclusive communities and combating compassion fatigue.